-In this list, you’ll learn about the best cities to visit during Carnevale.
+In this list, you’ll learn about the best cities to visit during Carnival.
 Rome, unfortunately, doesn’t have the best Carnevale scene, but there are plenty of other places that do.
 Read on, learn which tradition suits you best, and book a train and buy tickets for events to your party place of choice!

 Venice is the first place we think of when we think of Carnevale.
 Situated in the northeast of Italy, this dreamlike city is made up of 117 islands that are connected by bridges that cross canals.
 The effect?
 Moonlight reflecting on the water.
 Fog rising in the night that gives the streetlights halos.
 Slip on your mask and into a gown, attend a grand ball, and walk through the ornate streets at night, carousing with strangers and friends.
-Some events: ice skating, pantomime shows, best mask contest.

-Read more: www.romeing.it/get-out-of-town-venice/
+Read more: romeing.it/get-out-of-town-venice

-In detail: www.carnevale.venezia.it/en/events-list/
+In detail: carnevale.venezia.it

 In detail: viareggio.ilcarnevale.com

-In detail: www.storicocarnevaleivrea.it/english
+In detail: storicocarnevaleivrea.it

-In detail: www.carnevaleacireale.com
+In detail: carnevaleacireale.eu

-In detail: http://www.carnevalediputignano.it/
+In detail: carnevalediputignano.it/